JOB STATUS MAP TECHNICAL ISSUES

 Latest Updates

-Critical works to rehabilitate a section of a wastewater pipeline running underneath SH2 north of Melling, between Block Road and Pomare Road.
+Critical works to line a section of a wastewater pipeline running underneath SH2 north of Melling, between Block Road and Pomare Road starts soon.

 Work is expected to start on the 12 April 2025, aligning with the Easter school holidays, when traffic volumes are generally lower, to minimise impacts on road users.
 The works will be carried out 24/7 and are anticipated to take two weeks.
 During this time, daily updates will be provided on Wellington Water’s website and social media platforms.